cculianu/electrum-cash-protocol/protocol-methods.rst

     The transaction hash in hexadecimal.

-  Note that as of Fulcrum 1.8.0 the transaction history for a script hash also includes transactions that involve sending/receiving :ref:`CashTokens <cashtokens>` to/from that script hash.
+  Note that as of Fulcrum version 1.8.0 the transaction history for a script hash also includes transactions that involve sending/receiving :ref:`CashTokens <cashtokens>` to/from that script hash.

   See :func:`blockchain.scripthash.get_mempool` for how mempool transactions are returned.

 **Result Examples**